momentum-laboratory/molecular-mrf/supplementary/published_pulse_sequences/2depi_cest_mrf/README.md

 # Pulse sequence for CEST MRF
 The sequences are provided in Bruker `.txt` format and pypulseq `.seq` format.
+The clinical `.seq` sequence is spin-lock-based, with a fixed readout (for the simulation).
+Choosing the scanner type of sequence in `create_seq.py`, i.e., `type_s='scanner'`, will omit the readout entirely and replace it with a pseudo-ADC that instructs the scanner to perform its readout.

 ## Description
 The folder contains protocol for brain imaging: